Microfluidics: A general overview of microfluidics

 Replica molding in microfluidics

-Replica molding in microfluidics allow to transfer a pattern from a rigid or elastomeric mold called master into another material by way of a liquid polymeric mixture which starts to solidify when entering in contact with the master.
+Replica molding in microfluidics allow to transfer a pattern from a rigid or elastomeric mold called a master into another material by way of a liquid polymeric mixture which starts to solidify when it gets in contact with the master.

 A microscale pattern is generated with computer-assisted design software before being transferred on a photomask.
 A thin uniform film called photoresist is spin-coated on a silicon wafer, which is then covered with the photomask.
 Liquid polymeric mixture is poured onto silicon master before being baked or exposed to UV light.
 Thanks to heat, the replica solidifies, leaving the microscale pattern etched into the photoresist.
 The desired features it is then peeled away from the master mold and sealed.